Pisgah Astronomical Research Institute

-Pisgah Astronomical Research Institute (PARI) (pronounced perry) is a non-profit astronomical observatory located in the Pisgah National Forest near Balsam Grove, North Carolina.
+Pisgah Astronomical Research Institute (PARI; /ˈpæriː/ PAIR-ee) is a non-profit astronomical observatory located in the Pisgah National Forest near Balsam Grove, North Carolina.
 PARI operates multiple radio telescopes and optical telescopes for research and teaching purposes.
+The site is a Dark Sky Park, certified by DarkSky International in 2020.
+It is one of only two Dark Sky Parks in North Carolina.
 The observatory is affiliated with the University of North Carolina system through the Pisgah Astronomical Research and Science Educational Center (PARSEC).
+PARI is open to the public by appointment.

 History

 PARI is located at the site of the former Rosman Satellite Tracking Station, which was established by the National Aeronautics and Space Administration (NASA) in 1962.
-The site was part of the worldwide Spacecraft Tracking and Data Acquisition Network and an integral communications link for the manned space programs Project Gemini and Project Apollo.
+The site was part of the worldwide Spacecraft Tracking and Data Acquisition Network and an integral communications link for the crewed space programs Project Gemini and Project Apollo.
+The Rosman Satellite Tracking Station, under NASA, was an unclassified facility and the site itself was open to the public.

 The facility was transferred to the National Security Agency (NSA) in 1981.
-Known as the Rosman Research Station, it was used as a signals intelligence gathering facility.
-The site was closed by the NSA in 1995 and transferred to the United States Forest Service.
+Known as the Rosman Research Station, it was used as a signals intelligence gathering location.
+In contrast to the site’s time under NASA, the NSA’s top-secret Rosman Research Station operated “under a shroud of secrecy” and was strictly closed to the public.
+In 1983, Transylvania County was off-limits to Soviet visitors.
+Locals suspected the ban was directly connected to the Rosman Research Station.
+Likely in part due to the end of the Cold War, the site was closed by the NSA in 1995 and transferred to the United States Forest Service.

 After several years of inactivity, the federal government proposed to dismantle the facility.
 Recognizing the utility of the site, a small group of interested scientists and businessmen formed a not-for-profit foundation, which acquired the site in January 1999.
 It has continued capital investment at the facility, enabling updates of the equipment for astronomical observation purposes.
 A staff of professional astronomers, engineers, and other scientists work at the observatory.

+In the early morning hours of Dec 24th, 2012, the institute was burglarized.
+Its collection of about 100 meteorites, valued at a minimum of $80,000 and with specimens weighing up to 80 lb, was stolen, along with about $100,000 worth of TVs, monitors, projectors, microscopes, and other scientific equipment.
+Much of the stolen property, including the meteorite collection, was recovered within a week.

+In 2023, The History Press published Pisgah Astronomical Research Institute: An Untold History of Spacemen & Spies by local North Carolina author and former CIA senior executive, Craig Gralley.
+This nonfiction book explores the site’s past as a NASA satellite tracking station during the Space Race and as a top-secret NSA signals intelligence gathering facility during the Cold War.
+It details PARI’s inception and current mission of public STEM research and education.